4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Medium

 Has the combined authority's pensions fund committed to divesting from all fossil fuels?
-Two tier criteria Criteria met if the combined authority's pension fund has committed to partially divesting.
-For example, it has committed to divesting only from coal, tar sands or oil before 2030.
-Additional points if the pension fund has committed to divest from all fossil fuels before 2030. | None out of 11 councils got full marks for this question. |
+Two-tier criteria First tier criteria met if the pension fund has committed to partially divesting.
+For example, it has committed to divesting only from coal, tar sands or oil.
+Second tier criteria met if the pension fund has committed to divest from all fossil fuels. | councils got full marks for this question. |